rantsandruse/pytorch_lstm_02minibatch/README.md

      ((i.e. Both ground truth and prediction uses tag class 0, 1, 2 for the meaningful classes, and cross entropy loss ignores padding class -1 accordingly):

     embeds = torch.nn.utils.rnn.pack_padded_sequence(embeds, X_lengths, batch_first=True, enforce_sorted=False)

-Beware:
- - nn.LSTM function takes in a tensor with the shape (*seq_len, batch_size, hidden_dim*) by default, which is beneficial to tensor operations, but counterintuitive to human users.
-Switching out batch_first=True allows you parse in a tensor with the shape (*batch_size, seq_len, hidden_dim*).
-I would recommend the latter to save you a lot of reshaping trouble when parsing mini-batches.
- - *nn.Embedding* Also uses padding_idx=0 by default so there's not need to explicitly reset.
-Also pytorch does NOT accommodate negative padding indices.
-If you use *padding_idx = -1* with *vocab_size = 5*, then
-     *padding_idx* will become *vocab_size-padding_idx = 4*.
-It's better to stick to *padding_idx=0*.

   2. Feed it into your LSTM model

     lstm_out, _ = self.lstm(embeds, hidden_0)